folio-org/folio-org.github.io/guides/automation.md

 then co-ordinate that on the Slack channel #hosted-reference-envs (remember that there are other people utilising these systems).

-Also, as explained below, before doing this wait for the automated hourly build of the “snapshot” branch of the Stripes Platform and ensure that the expected module versions are included in that build's [install.json](https://github.com/folio-org/platform-complete/blob/snapshot/install.json) file.
+<a id="install-json"></a>Also, as explained below, before doing this wait for the automated hourly build of the “snapshot” branch of the Stripes Platform and ensure that the expected module versions are included
+in that build's [install.json](https://github.com/folio-org/platform-complete/blob/snapshot/install.json) file.
 Correlate the "build number" with that shown in the output log of the project's "Publish module descriptor" stage.